mzstanisic/canvas-data-integration/README.md

     ORACLE_PASSWORD=my-oracle-password
     ```

     Replace the values with your own connection and authentiation information for DAP and Oracle.
+DAP API tokens can be obtained at [identity.instructure.com](https://identity.instructure.com/login), but are temporary and will need to be refreshed occasionally.
 4. Change the directory in `run.ps1` to your project directory

 ---